1999AZZAR/Autonomous_Mobile_Manipulator/docs/hardware/README.md

 ### Electrical Safety
 - Use proper wire gauge for current requirements
 - Install fuses on all power lines
-- Use heat sinks on voltage regulators (motors have built-in drivers)
+- Use heat sinks on L298N motor drivers and voltage regulators
 - Avoid short circuits during assembly

 ### Mechanical Safety